oraichain/docs/nodes-validators/networks/mainnet/become-a-full-node-operator-from-source.md

 oraid version
 ```

-The current binary version for Linux users is v0.50.1
+The current binary version for Linux users is v0.50.4

-Libwasmvm version: ```oraid query wasm libwasmvm-version```, which should give: 2.1.3
+Libwasmvm version: `oraid query wasm libwasmvm-version`, which should give: 2.1.3

 ## Initialize Orai Node